wgross/TreeStore/README.md

 ## Create a TreeStore file system.

 TreeStore provides its own cmdlet to create PSDrives for convenience.
-You can achive the same with New-PsDrive but filling the cmdlet-arguments is less straightforward.
+You can achive the same with New-PsDrive but filling the cmdlet-arguments is more straightforward using the custom cmdlet.

 Create non-persistent (in memory) drive:
 ```powershell